mottad14/yumBuns/README.md

 # Welcome to YumBuns!
 ![YumBunsLogo](https://user-images.githubusercontent.com/93226206/178125259-50c4b7b4-53eb-469b-8426-cc9f1dc0409a.png)

-An in progress version of YumBuns can be found on an AWS EC2 Instance at the following link: http://ec2-18-191-144-79.us-east-2.compute.amazonaws.com/
+The current version of YumBuns can be found on an AWS EC2 Instance at the following link: http://ec2-18-191-144-79.us-east-2.compute.amazonaws.com/

 YumBuns seeks to offer an easy and simple way to create and share recipes online - offering easy and quick access to ingredients, instructions - especially, when shopping.